hirak99/yabsnap/README.md

 # FAQ

+- Does it work on other distros than Arch?
+  - It should be easy to port if the usage grows, or there if are requests.

-* I deleted a snapshot manually.
+- I deleted a snapshot manually.
 Will it confuse yabsnap?
-  * No, you can also delete the corresponding metadata manually.
+  - No, you can also delete the corresponding metadata manually.
 It's in the same directory.
 If you used `yabsnap delete PATH_TO_SNAPSHOT`, it would take care of that for you.

-* How do I delete multiple snaps?
+- How do I delete multiple snaps?
-  * The quickest way is to delete them manually.
+  - The quickest way is to delete them manually.
 Remove the snaps, and corresponding `-meta.json` files.